phanxipang/fansipan/docs/basic/requests.md

 ```

 !!!
 You can create your own multipart file to fit your application logic.
-It must implement the `Jenky\Atlas\Contracts\MultipartInterface`.
+It must implement the `Fansipan\Contracts\MultipartInterface`.
 !!!

 ### Raw requests